-Parameter Date(s) Collected Lowest Detect Range Detected Minimum required (TT) MCLG or MRDL Violation (Y/N) Source in Drinking Water Chlorine disinfectant (ppm) continuous 0.02 0.02 - 4.8 0.2 N/A Yes Water additive used to control microbes
+Parameter Date(s) Collected Lowest Detect Range Detected Minimum required (TT) MCLG or MRDL Violation (Y/N) Source in Drinking Water Chlorine disinfectant (ppm) continuous 004 0.04 - 3.82 0.2 N/A No Water additive used to control microbes

 The chlorine residual at the point of entry to the distribution system cannot be below 0.2 ppm for more than four consecutive hours.
-The chlorine residual was below 0.2 ppm on 39 days during 2022.
-We subsequently improved operator training and operating procedures to prevent this occurrence.
-The low chlorine level increased the potential risk for the presence of disease-causing organisms.
+The chlorine residual was below 0.2 ppm on 2 days during 2024, but for less than two hours.
+Low chlorine levels increase the potential risk for the presence of disease-causing organisms.
 These organisms include bacteria, viruses and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.
-Routine coliform bacteria sampling detected no bacteria in our system except when refilling the system after the July 7th water main break with a Boil Water Notice in effect (all E. coli samples in 2022 were negative).
-The Boil Water Notice was not lifted until all bacteria sampling detected no bacteria.
+Routine coliform bacteria sampling detected no bacteria in our system during 2024.